More

 15. LingoDeer

-For independent learners who enjoy learning on their own, LingoDeer emerges as the perfect companion.
-The app delivers a linear and structured curriculum for both advanced and intermediate learners to allow them to learn by themselves.
+LingoDeer emerges as the perfect companion for independent learners who enjoy learning independently.
+The app delivers a linear and structured curriculum for advanced and intermediate learners to allow them to learn independently.

 Price: Free (with in-app purchases)